KarrLab/bpforms/docs/comparison.rst

 * There is no defined semantics for generating atomic structures from PDB SEQRES annotations.
 * The `BpForms` software can verify that `BpForms` describe valid atomic structures.
 PDB SEQRES annotations cannot be verified because there is no defined semantics for generating atomic structures from these annotations.

-Advantages over `ProForma Proteoform Notation <http://www.topdownproteomics.org/resources/proforma/>`_
+Comparison with `ProForma Proteoform Notation <http://www.topdownproteomics.org/resources/proforma/>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * `BpForms` can represent DNA, RNA, and proteins.